-The Orthodox Church understands the Eucharist, or Lord’s Supper, to be, among other things, the paramount expression of Christian unity.
+The Orthodox Church understands the Eucharist, or Lord’s Supper, to be the paramount expression of Christian unity.
 While it is our deepest hope that Christendom will one day fulfill Christ’s desire for true unity among all those who claim His name (John 17:21), the unfortunate reality of our day is that the various segments of Christendom are not unified with the historic Orthodox faith.
-Since participation in the Eucharist expresses a unity with all the dogma, teachings, and practice of the Orthodox Church, it is obvious that non-‐Orthodox Christians do not receive Holy Communion but respect the official policy of the Antiochian Archdiocese of North America (Additional information here)
+Since participation in the Eucharist (Holy Communion) expresses a unity with all the dogma, teachings, and practice of the Orthodox Church, it is obvious that non-Orthodox Christians (Catholic, Protestant, Oriental, etc.) do not receive Holy Communion but respect the official policy of the Antiochian Archdiocese of North America (Additional information here)

-"May God bless you.”
+May God bless you.